Counseling: Nutritional Counseling For Your Health

 Other potential complications from unhealthy eating habits

-Unhealthy eating habits and eating disorders can lead to emotional distress and negative body image which may result in "yo-yo dieting"—a cycle of severe dieting followed by rapid weight gain.
+Unhealthy eating habits and eating disorders can lead to emotional distress and negative body image which may result in "yo-yo dieting"—a cycle of severe dieting and weight loss followed by rapid weight gain.
 This cycle can be hazardous to both physical and emotional health.
 Physically, yo-yo diets can cause severe changes in metabolism and difficulty absorbing key nutrients.
 It can also, in rare cases, lead to issues with bone strength or intestinal blockages.

 There are also some eating disorders, such as Pica, an eating disorder in which people compulsively eat inedible things such as hair.
 While Pica is different for everyone and many things that we don't usually eat are safe to eat, some of them can be dangerous in ways that most people aren't familiar with.
 For example, some people with Pica feel compelled to ingest metal.
 Some metals, such as iron or zinc, are in some foods and are necessary for the body to function properly.
 However, many metals, such as lead, are very bad for the body.
 Metals are also difficult for the body to remove so ingesting small amounts over a prolonged period can be more damaging than is the case with other dangerous chemicals like alcohol or even nicotine, which move through the body comparatively much faster.

-Nutritional counseling from a food and nutrition expert
+Nutritional counseling from a nutrition expert

 iStock